MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 Selecting a service for review should be based on several components:

-- Internal demand for the service complexity of the implementation.
+- Internal demand for the service complexity of the implementation
-- The review timing of the last review of the service.
+- The review timing of the last review of the service
-- High-level risk value of the service.
+- High-level risk value of the service

 This process should publish a backlog of items and a schedule of new reviews.
 Outside cloud adoption teams can then understand when services are going to be selected for review and how long they might have to wait for a new service.
 The process allows cloud adoption teams to select services that are already under the controls of the environment.